 It's an excellent protein source and full of quickly digested amino acids (26).

-Bottom Line: Whey protein is an exceptionally healthy protein source.
-A scoop of whey protein powder has 20% of the RDI for calcium.
+Summary Whey protein is an exceptionally healthy protein source and one scoop of whey protein powder has 20% of the RDI for calcium.

 Dark, leafy greens are incredibly healthy, and some of them are high in calcium.

-For instance, one cup of cooked collard greens has 266 mg — a quarter of the amount you need in a day (28).
+For instance, one cup (190 grams) of cooked collard greens has 266 mg — a quarter of the amount you need in a day (28).

-Note that some varieties are high in oxalates.
-These are naturally occurring compounds that bind to calcium, making some of it unavailable to your body.
+Note that some varieties are high in oxalates, which are naturally occurring compounds that bind to calcium, making some of it unavailable to your body.

 Spinach is one of them.
 So although it has a lot of calcium, it's less available than the calcium in low-oxalate greens, such as kale and collard greens.

-Bottom Line: Some dark, leafy greens are rich in calcium.
-One cup of cooked collard greens contain 25% of your daily needs.
+Summary Some dark, leafy greens are rich in calcium.
+One cup (190 grams) of cooked collard greens packs 25% of your daily needs.
 However, some leafy greens contain oxalates, which make some calcium unavailable to your body.

 Rhubarb has a lot of fiber, vitamin K, calcium and smaller amounts of other vitamins and minerals.